 For those struggling with depression or anxiety, this pressure can intensify mental health symptoms immensely.

-My hope is provide practical tools to help manage anxiety and depression triggers around the holiday season.
+My hope is to provide practical tools to help manage anxiety and depression triggers around the holiday season.

 1. Limit Your Social Media Exposure